-Online or onsite, instructor-led live OMG (Object Management Group) training courses demonstrate through interactive discussion and hands-on practice how to apply OMG modeling standards to enable the visual design, execution, and maintenance of software and other processes for government.
+Instructor-led OMG (Object Management Group) training courses, available either online or onsite, provide participants with the skills to apply OMG modeling standards through interactive discussions and hands-on practice.
+These standards enable visual design, execution, and maintenance of software and other processes for government.

-OMG training is available as "online live training" or "onsite live training."
-Online live training (also known as "remote live training") is conducted via an interactive remote desktop.
-Onsite live training can be arranged at customer premises in Georgia or in Govtra corporate training centers in Georgia.
+OMG training is offered in two formats: "online live training" or "onsite live training."
+Online live training, also known as "remote live training," is conducted via an interactive remote desktop solution.
+Onsite live training can be arranged at customer premises in Georgia or at NobleProg corporate training centers in Georgia.

 Atlanta, GA – Regus at Colony Squar